 2. Credentials Committee: The Secretary, one At-Large member of the Executive Board, and one member of the State Central Committee (not an officer) appointed by the Chairman shall comprise the Credentials Committee.
 The committee shall certify all recall petitions and report the number of State Central Committee members present and the number of proxies present at all meetings of the State Central Committee, and perform such other duties as directed by the State Central Committee.

 3. Program Committee: Any State Central Committee member who chooses to be may become a member of the Program Committee.
 The committee will meet at least 7 days and not more than 90 days before the first day of the annual convention.
-Notice of this meeting shall state the time and place of the meeting and shall be mailed to all members of the State Central Committee at least ten days prior to the meeting, addressed to the residence of each member.
+Notice of this meeting shall state the time and place of the meeting and shall be mailed or emailed to members of the State Central Committee at least ten days prior to the meeting, addressed to the postal address or email address of each member on file.
 The chair of the State Central Committee shall appoint a member to serve as the initial chair of the committee.
 After the meeting comes to order, the committee shall select a chair and a secretary for the meeting.
 Any member of the State Central Committee who cannot attend the meeting may submit a proposal to the Program Committee to modify the Program of the Party.
 The committee shall debate and amend all proposals submitted to it as it sees fit, and vote to recommend for or against adoption for each proposal.
 All of the recommendations of the committee shall be recorded by the committee secretary and delivered to the secretary of the State Central Committee within seven days.

 B. Ad Hoc Committees: The Chairman or the Executive Board may form ad hoc committees at any time to perform various tasks for the party, and the Committee shall expire at the end of the term of the Executive Board, or sooner if the task for the committee has been completed.
 These committees may, at the discretion of the Executive Board, be extended for another term.